VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/money-type.md

 # MoneyType ==~object~==

-The `MoneyType` type represents a monetary value with associated currency information.
+This type represents a monetary value with associated currency information.

 ## Fields